kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockheader.md

 - **200 OK** indicates that the request succeeded and returns a collection of block headers in **ascending** order.
   All block headers that match the specified criteria are returned from the chain database, including headers for orphaned blocks.
 - **404 Not Found** indicates that the `next` or `maxheight` parameter specifies a nonexistent block height.
-- **406 Not Acceptable** indicates the endpoint can't generate content in the format specified by the Accept header.
+- **406 Not Acceptable** indicates that the endpoint can't generate content in the format specified by the Accept header.

 #### Response headers